DMH + UCLA Early Childhood Fellowship

 March 2023 – Supporting Child and Family Resilience

 May 2023 – Community Wellbeing

 June 2023 – Community Collaboration

 - Have a strong foundation in seminal theoretical perspectives relevant to early childhood development.

 - Be able to flexibly integrate and apply trauma, resilience, and culturally informed perspectives to their early childhood work.

 - Understand the impact of early experience on children’s brain development and family functioning.

-- Be able to identify strengths in young children and their families and be familiar with approaches that leverage and promote such strengths.
+- Be able to identify strengths in young children and their families and utilize approaches that leverage and promote such strengths.

 - Understand the relevance of and apply reflective practice principles in their work with young children and families, as well as their interactions with colleagues, supervisors, and supervisees.